valeri9/valeri9/README.md

 Hello!
-I'm Valeri Dimitrov, a passionate game developer and video editor from Pleven, currently studying at MG Geio Milev Pleven.
+I'm Valeri Dimitrov, a passionate game developer and video editor from Pleven, currently studying at MG "Geo Milev" Pleven.
+My main focus there is IT, along with other related subjects.

 ## About Me